-- Your child must be 5 years old by August 31 to qualify for enrollment.
+- Your child must be 5 years old on or before September 1st to qualify for enrollment.
 Testing is required for admittance.

 Chronological and topical study of the Old and New Testaments.
 Units include lessons on the Bible—creation; the lives of Noah, Abraham, Joseph, Moses through Jonah, and the life of Christ, with special units on prayer, missions (Paul) and Thanksgiving.
 Bob Jones, Publisher

 Recognition 0-100—writing 0-50—ordinals: first-tenth—first, next, last—counting to 100 by 1s, 5s, and 10s—counting on—counting 1 more, 2 more, 1 less, etc.—Addition readiness 0-10—equation—vertical form—Subtraction readiness 0-10—equation—vertical form—take-away—comparison—Multiplication readiness—doubling—Division readiness—sharing—measuring—Algebra readiness – equation—Fractions – halves of objects—halves of sets—equal parts—Geometry – shapes: circle, square, triangle, rectangle—solid figures: sphere, rectangular solid, cylinder, cone—spatial relationships: top, middle, bottom; left, right—over, under—inside, outside; on, off—front, back; patterns—Estimation – numbers, length; non-standard units—Measurement – size—length: nonstandard units: inch—weight: pound—capacity: cup, quart, gallon, liter—time: to the hour—calendar: days, weeks, months, year—money: penny, nickel, dime—Problem solving – following directions—counting to answer everyday questions—classifying logic—pictograph—bar graph—estimation—Computer – readiness—numerical recognition.
 Bob Jones, Publisher

 - Reading pictures—listening comprehension: literal, interpretive, critical and appreciative—perceiving concepts: beginning/end, first/second/last, hard/soft, fast/slow, left/right, small/medium/large, over/under—sequencing.